 Philadelphia A’s star left-hander and future Hall of Famer Eddie Plank had scattered five hits and had not allowed a run as the Boston Braves batted in the top of the ninth in Game Two of the 1914 World Series.
 Unfortunately for Plank and his mates, Braves starter Bill James was pitching just as well.
-After the pesky Rabbit Maranville grounded out to short to start the ninth, Plank could be forgiven if he thought he was going to get out of the ninth without damage.
+After the pesky Rabbit Maranville grounded out to short to start the ninth, Plank could be forgiven if he thought he was going to get out of the inning without damage.
 The next batter, substitute third baseman Charlie Deal, 0-for-3 so far, had squandered a couple of earlier opportunities.
-Now, though, with the bases empty, he doubled over center fielder Amos Strunk’s head, then stole third with the pitcher James at the plate.
+Now, though, with the bases empty, he doubled over center fielder Amos Strunk’s head, then stole third with James at the plate.
 Plank struck out James, and leadoff hitter Les Mann, just three years removed from high-school baseball, came to the plate.

 Like Deal, the youngster Mann was not an everyday player.
 He was part of manager George Stallings’ platoon of outfielders.
 Les had not started Game One but had started against the lefty Plank.
 He hit just .247 during the regular season but had reached Plank for a single in the fifth.
 With a 2-and-2 count and Deal dancing off third, Mann flicked a Plank offering just out of the reach of second baseman Eddie Collins’s outstretched glove.
 Deal scored easily.
 The Braves hung on in the home half of the ninth and took a commanding lead in the World Series as they headed north to Boston.